Implications of the evidence for direct $\mathbf{CP}$ violation in $D\to \pi^+\pi^-$ decays: Conclusion

 The evidence of larger than expected \CP violation in singly Cabibbo suppressed D meson decay $D\to \pi^+\pi^-$ has been keenly debated in literature with the view of ascertaining if the observed \CP violating asymmetry is indeed a signal of NP.
-We avoid the difficulties in arriving at a convincing conclusion by firstly estimating the size of the penguin contributions directly from experimental data.
-Secondly, we examine final-state interactions in a model independent way based only on unitarity.
-We conclude that the evidence of \CP violation in $D\to \pi^+\pi^-$, $a_{\sss+-}=(23.2\pm 6.1)\times 10^{-4}$, provides an unambiguous evidence of NP at about $3\sigma$.
-In a model independent approach we show how a very small contribution from NP with a large weak phase alleviates the problem.
+We avoid the difficulties in arriving at a convincing conclusion by providing an estimate of the size of the penguin contributions directly from experimental data.
+Secondly, we examine final state interactions in a model-independent way using only unitarity, in contrast to previous approaches.
+The model-independent constraints derived indicate that attempts \cite{Bediaga:2022sxw} to explain large penguin contributions and large \CP asymmetry, may inherently violate unitarity in re-scattering and should be viewed with skepticism.
+We conclude that the measurement of \CP violation in $D\to \pi^+\pi^-$, $a_{\sss+-}=(23.2\pm 6.1)\times 10^{-4}$, provides evidence of NP at about $3\sigma$ significance.
+In a model-independent approach we show how a very small contribution from NP with a large weak phase alleviates the problem.
 If this evidence is indeed a signal of NP at the level observed in $D\to \pi^+\pi^-$, large CP violation must show up in other modes and experiments.
-An interesting signal may also arise in properly constructed triple product asymmetries.
-Searches for other signals of \CP violation in $D$ decays are needed to fructify the evidence of NP.
+Searches for other signals of \CP violation in $D$ decays are needed to substantiate the evidence of NP.